 Additionally, PDFs end up being too long and bulky to navigate easily on screen readers — not to mention mobile devices.
 A 200-page, 7 megabyte PDF is extremely difficult to use on a phone — it's a lot of scrolling, and searching is nearly impossible — and on a screen reader it's going to be nearly impossible to find anything useful.

-For accessibility, moving your PDF to a web-based format can be a huge win.
+For accessibility, moving your PDF to an accessible web-based course catalog is a huge win.

 Well-Structured HTML is 90% of Web Accessibility

 HTML — the markup format used on webpages — is naturally accessible.
-If a page’s HTML is structured according to standards, screen readers will naturally be able to navigate it and skip between sections.
+If a page's HTML follows standards, screen readers will naturally be able to navigate it and skip between sections.

 You can see what well-structured HTML looks like on Peninsula College's Accounting 101 page.
 The header is wrapped in a